-Fitbit seemingly agrees, as there are rumors of a Fitbit Blaze 2 brewing, which the company may be ready to launch in 2018.
+Fitbit seemingly agrees, as there are rumors of a Fitbit Blaze 2 (or Fitbit Versa, as it might actually be called) brewing, which the company may be ready to launch this year.
 Here's where you'll find all the news, rumors and other details as we hear them.

 We’ve also included a variety of the things we’d like to see on the Fitbit Blaze 2 when it launches, so read on below for everything you need to know about the Fitbit Blaze 2.

 - What is it?
 The next Fitbit fitness tracker merged with a watch